Stipulations/kmbox/README.md

 #### When will kmbox Net and NVideo support be added?

-Im crippling poor so not for awhile unless someone wants to donate me money via crypto to add support i will
+Im crippling poor so not for awhile unless someone wants to donate me money via crypto to buy them and add support